Silhouette of a child sitting on an adult's shoulders with arms outstretched

 What makes you most proud about serving on Little Star Center’s Board of Directors?

-During your time as a board member, what do you think has been one of Little Star Center’s biggest success stories?
+During your time as board member, what do you think has been one of Little Star Center’s biggest success stories?

 What is one thing you want people to know about individuals with autism?